View Document

 Internal and External Referencing and Benchmarking

-(13) Broad types of benchmarking to be reported on in Program Reviews include:
+(9) Broad types of benchmarking that must be reported on in Comprehensive Program Reviews include:

 1. program or course internal benchmarking of program or course design and student performance

-3. external outcome benchmarking, relating to the comparison of outcomes data, especially student outcomes such as attrition, progression and completion rates
+2. external outcome benchmarking, relating to the comparison of outcomes data, especially student outcomes such as attrition, progression, and completion rates

 2. approach to delivery